thisismydesign/recurring_active_job/README.md

 #### Adapter agnostic ActiveJob scheduler based on time spent between executions.

 <!--- Version informartion -->
 *You are viewing the README of the development version.
-There are no releases yet.*
+You can find the README of the latest release (v0.1.0) [here](https://github.com/thisismydesign/recurring_active_job/releases/tag/v0.1.0).*
 <!--- Version informartion end -->

 | Branch | Status |